cloudmesh-community/book/chapters/class/policy.md

 use.
 You will see that managing the assignments in github is **superior** to CANVAS.
 Naturally, you can not make that assessment if you are not trying it.
-Thus one of the mandatory assignments is that you use github for all course deliverables.
+Thus one of the mandatory assignments is that you use github for all course deliverable.

 However, if you still want to manage your tasks in CANVAS, you can do so.
 CANVAS allows you to create custom events, so if you see an